whtcorpsinc/einsteindb-prod/lenin/README.md

 Note that in above examples, symbols such as `?grisha_one` are meant to expand to some internal entitiy id (e.g. 65536).

 ### Try it via the CLI
-In the EinsteinDB CLI, a `.sync` operation exposes Tolstoy's functionality.
+In the EinsteinDB CLI, a `.sync` operation exposes Lenin's functionality.
 Basic usage: `.sync http://path-to-server account-uuid`.
 Authentication, etc., is not implemented.

 ### In more detail...
 Syncing is defined in terms of coming to an agreement between local and remote states.
 A local state is what's currently present on the current instance.
 A remote state is what's currently present on a server.

 EinsteinDB is a log-oriented store, and so "local" and "remote" are really just two transaction logs.

-Internally, Tolstoy tracks the "locally known remote HEAD" and the "last-synced local transaction", which gives us three basic primitives:
+Internally, Lenin tracks the "locally known remote HEAD" and the "last-synced local transaction", which gives us three basic primitives:
 - a shared root, a state which is at the root of both local and remote logs
 - incoming changes - what remote changed on top of the shared root
 - local changes of the shared root.